bssw-psip/ptc-catalog/catalog/GitRevisionControl.md

 # Transitioning to Git Revision Control

-**Target**: Transition to using git for revision control and basic git usage.
+**Target**: Transition to using Git for revision control and basic Git usage.

 **User Story**: As a software engineer I want to use Git revision control, so that the team is able to achieve consistent productivity.